eugene-eeo/muring/README.md

 **Note:** you cannot nest `reserve` and `commit` calls;
 essentially only the _last_ `reserve` has any real effect.

+When reading from the buffer, first call `read` to get a contiguous slice of memory.
+Then you should call `consume` to inform the buffer of your reading progress.

 Example usage:

     // First initialise the buffer